Étienne Lenoir: Stationary engines

 Most applications of the Lenoir engine were as a stationary power plant powering printing presses, water pumps, and machine tools.
 They "proved to be rough and noisy after prolonged use", however.
-Other engineers, especially Nicolaus Otto, began making improvements on internal combustion technology, which soon rendered the Lenoir design obsolete.
-Fewer than 500 Lenoir engines of between 6 and 20 hp were built, including some under license in Germany.
+Other engineers, especially Nicolaus Otto, began making improvements to internal combustion technology, which soon rendered the Lenoir design obsolete.
+Fewer than 500 Lenoir engines of 6-20 hp were built, including some under license in Germany.

 Electrical engineering

 In 1865, Lenoir returned to electrical engineering.
 He developed a new type of automatic telegraph device that could send information in written form.
 This device was of great value during the Franco-Prussian War.
-He also installed an improved version of his engine in a 12 meter long boat for a Mr. Dalloz who used it on the Seine for two years.
+He also installed an improved version of his engine in a 12-meter-long boat for a Mr. Dalloz, who used it on the Seine for two years.

 French citizenship

-Lenoir was granted French citizenship in 1870 for assistance during the Franco-Prussian War, and awarded the Légion d'honneur in 1881 (not for the engine, but for developments in telegraphy).
-Lenoir's later years were impoverished despite his engine's relative success.
+Lenoir was granted French citizenship in 1870 for assistance during the Franco-Prussian War, and awarded the Légion d'honneur for developments in telegraphy in 1881.
+Lenoir was impoverished in later years despite his engine's relative success.

 Honors

 On 16 July 1900, not long before his death, Lenoir received an award from the ACF (Automobile Club de France), which was a vermeil plate with the inscription, "In recognition of his great merits as an inventor of the gas engine and builder of the first car in the world."

-Lenoir Rock in Antarctica is not named after him, but after Étienne Lenoir.
+Lenoir Rock in Antarctica is not named after the engineer, but after a scientific instrument maker also named Étienne Lenoir.

 Lenoir died in La Varenne-Sainte-Hilaire on 4 August 1900.